rdtscp/ct17-18/desc/part4/README.md

 You will use Git to clone the LLVM sources and Cmake to generate the Makefiles to build LLVM on Linux.
 You need a minimum of Cmake 3.4 or later.
 The version of Cmake installed in /usr/bin on DICE is sufficient for LLVM.

 To get started, you will clone the LLVM and Clang sources into your home directory (or location of your choice).
-You will need about 1.6GB of free disk space.
+You will need about 1.6GB of  free disk space to clone the sources.
 We will use 'ug3-ct' as the name of the directory to clone into.

 ```
 cd ~